U.S. flag

 Acute Adrenal Insufficiency (Adrenal Crisis)

 Adrenal insufficiency is a potentially life-threatening medical emergency when presented as an adrenal crisis, which requires prompt treatment with HC and fluid replacement.
 When clinical suspicion exists, treatment should be initiated without any delay while awaiting definitive proof of diagnosis.
-Blood samples should be obtained for later cortisol concentration measurements, and the management approach should be similar to that of any critically ill patient (Table 7, 8).
+Blood samples should be obtained for later cortisol concentration measurements, and the management approach should be like that of any critically ill patient (Table 7, 8).

 Table 7.